liferay/liferay-docs/userGuide/en/chapters/05-asset-framework.markdown

 that contains the terms for which you searched.](../../images/faceted-search-2.png)

-In this case, if you searched for a wireless phone, you may be more interested in content that has your search terms in it, that also has been tagged by users.
+In this case, if you searched for a wireless phone, you may be more interested in content that has your search terms in it and has also been tagged by users.
 One or more of the tags may help you to find what you're looking for.
 Note that the number of tags that appear is configurable: by default it's 10, but there could be many more as a result of a particular search.
 We'll look at the